-Preliminary voting results will be announced at the Annual Meeting.
-Final voting results will be tallied by the inspector of election after the taking of the vote at the Annual Meeting.
+Final voting results will be tallied by the independent inspector of election after the taking of the vote at the Annual Meeting.
 Superior will publish the final voting results in a Current Report on Form 8-K, which Superior is required to file with the SEC within four business days following the Annual Meeting.
+If the final results are not available at that time, we will provide preliminary voting results in the Current Report on Form 8-K and will provide the final results in an amendment to the Current Report on Form 8-K as soon as practicable after they become available.